Travel leads to knowledge, knowledge leads to wisdom, wisdom leads to…

 Difficult one.
-Travel is tremendously subjective, but my Top 20 countries would have to include Egypt, Bolivia, Thailand, Madagascar and Iran but for a full list check out my League of Nations.
+Travel is tremendously subjective, but my Top 20 countries would have to include Egypt, Bolivia, Thailand, Madagascar and Iran but for a full list check out my witty and informative League of Nations.

 What’s the best travel agency in the world?